OpenDataDSL/website/blog/2023-06-15-weather/index.md

 <div className="row">
   <div className="col-md">
-    Weather data information are valuable in various sectors and industries, for instance agriculture, energy and utilities, transportation and logistics, emergency management, tourisum, insurance, construction, retail, research, and many more.
-It enables informed decision-making and risk management based on current and predicted weather conditions.
+    <p>Weather data information is valuable in various sectors and industries such as: energy and utilities, transportation and logistics, emergency management, tourism, insurance, construction, retail, research, and many more.</p>
+    <p>It enables informed decision-making and risk management based on current and predicted weather conditions.</p>

   </div>